Denmark's Jews, defiant after attack, vow to stay

 “I feel just as safe on the streets today as I did the day before yesterday," said Jewish community member Bent Bograd as he laid flowers at the synagogue.
 "We can’t do anything about it, and it’s a risk that exists.”

-Denmark has welcomed Jews for centuries and most of the community survived the Holocaust, despite Nazi occupation, as Danes helped them flee to safety in neighbouring Sweden.
+Denmark has welcomed Jews for centuries and most of the community survived the Holocaust, despite Nazi occupation, as Danes helped them flee to safety in neighboring Sweden.

 Yair Melchior, Copenhagen's chief rabbi, flatly rejected the idea that Jews should leave Denmark.